How to automate Confluence page creation: A step-by-step guide

 Method 2: Create Confluence pages from Jira

-For a lot of teams, the real work kicks off in Jira, not Confluence.
-So, it only makes sense to have your documentation follow suit.
-You can automatically create a Confluence page when a new epic, task, or important issue is logged in Jira, keeping your project management and knowledge base in sync.
-For example, you could automatically spin up a technical spec page in Confluence every time a developer starts a new feature epic in Jira, linking the two from the get-go.
+For many teams, the real work kicks off in Jira, the industry standard for project management.
+It only makes sense to have your documentation follow suit.
+You can automatically create a Confluence page when a new epic, task, or important issue is logged in Jira, keeping your project management and knowledge base perfectly in sync.
+For example, you could automatically spin up a technical spec page in Confluence every time a developer starts a new feature epic in Jira.

 -